 Employing these specific “digital pathology” applications, which we call PathologyNEXT®, enables institutions to not only enhance productivity but also to be ahead of the adoption curve when regulatory conditions allow for digital images to be used for primary diagnoses.

-Inspirata’s comprehensive “Solution-as-a-Service” delivery model is helping U.S. cancer centers take an evolutionary leap in how the tools and technologies of tomorrow can be implemented and used today to transform the pathology workflow.
+Inspirata’s comprehensive “Solution-as-a-Service” business and delivery model is helping U.S. cancer centers take an evolutionary leap in how the tools and technologies of tomorrow can be implemented and used today to transform the pathology workflow.

 Our “CapEx” to “OpEx” model makes a compelling financial case for implementing digital pathology today.
 This model bundles everything necessary to automate the pathology workflow with a long-term, department-wide, fully integrated, implemented and resourced solution, including: